A Burger Episode

 They're a little mush.
 Yeah, little.

-But it's like, I just want them a little crispier, a little, like a little more browning on it.
+But I just want them a little crispier, like a little more browning on it.
 I'm not a curly fry fan.

 Really?
 What?
 Do you like a waffle fry?
 Yeah, I love waffle fries.

 You just don't like a curly fries.
 Is it the seasoning?
-Maybe it's the seasoning.
+Maybe it's a seasoning app.

-He does have like a little, does it remind you like a little pig sale?
+He does have like a little, does it remind you like a little pig stick?
 It's like a pigtail, yeah.

+I understand.
 Man, I've been in, it's been a couple weeks since we've done one of these.
-Yeah, we've been.

-just nothing lined up.
-Me for Eric and I have been on a race to to see who can leave town the most.
+Eric and I have been on a race to see who can leave town the most during the year.
+It's so

-now it's all ancient history by the time people listen to this, but we had, you know, this deal with critical role for our content for Stinky Dragon content.
-Congratulations, buddy.
+now it's all ancient history by the time people are listening to us, but we had, you know, this deal with critical role for our content, for Stinky Dragon content.
+Congratulations, Bob.

-So I don't know how nitty-gritty to get into this.
-Like, this is like
+so I don't know how nitty-gritty to get into this.
+Like, this is like podcast production stuff.

-I think people who are listening to this probably like, this, we're so inside baseball right now.
-You know how at Rooster Teeth, we would distribute
+I think, people who are listening to this probably like this.
+We're so inside baseball right now.

 podcasts, and for a long time, there were no ad-free podcast feeds.
 Yes, correct.